Dinner With Friends

 As I entered the main gate, she greeted me and invited me inside.
 While I was looking around, she was busy putting the lights on for me.
 Monica Zeynep Öztoprak is the caretaker of the chapel, following in the footsteps of her late husband.
 The chapel was very well kept, clean, tidy, and decorated with a large painting of St. Augustine at the altar and statues on the walls.
 A large statue of Christ the Redeemer with open arms was looking from the balcony in the back.

-Zeynep took me to the sacristy behind the altar and allowed me to photograph inside.
+Zeynep walked me to the sacristy behind the altar and allowed me to photograph inside.
 In one small frame was a facsimile of a page in Ataturk’s handwriting on the religious freedom in Turkey.
-You will see a photograph of that page among the photographs below.
+You will see a photograph of that page among the others below.

-She told me that the building we saw earlier was the seminary.
-Currently, that and other structures on the premises are rented or leased to the Dalyan Club, which helps with the maintenance of the chapel.
+She told me that the building we saw earlier was a seminary.
+Currently, that and the other structures on the premises were rented or leased to the Dalyan Club, which helps with the maintenance of the chapel.
 After a pleasant visit with Monica, I thanked her and got her permission to share the photographs on my site.
-Thank you, Monica Zeynep Oztoprak.
+Thank you, Monica Zeynep Öztoprak.